gophergala/sbuca/README.md

 ## TODO

-1. mkdir ca certs automatically if no exists
-2. make the return format consistent (all json by default, use ?format=file to return a file
+1. make the return format consistent (all json by default, use ?format=file to return a file
-3. dockerfile
+2. dockerfile